DEVITY-IOT/devity-iot.github.io/website/docs/Miscellaneous/device_status.md

 | completed         | The endpoint is setup  |
 | error				| An error occured while processing the voucher or seting up the receiving endpoint. |

-In a successful run, the device passes the To0 states in the following order:
+In a successful run, the device passes the To0 statuses in the following order:
 1. waiting
 2. started
 3. completed